Round 1 Live-Action Movies/TV Shows:

 This is a brutal, dark, scary movie…

-7. Teen Titans: Trouble in Tokyo is better than any and every Marvel animation combined
+7. Teen Titans: Trouble in Tokyo is a fantastic masterpiece that is better than all of Marvels animated movies/TV shows

 The Teen Titans are a teenage group of superheroes with masterpiece-level storytelling in terms of comedy, action, drama, subtle foreshadowing, and allusion.
 This is a movie based on what is possibly DC’s best, most popular TV Show!

-8. Batman: Under the Red Hood is better than any and every Marvel animation combined
+8. Batman: Under the Red Hood is a fantastic masterpiece that is better than all of Marvels animated movies/TV shows

 Batman: Under the Red Hood tells the most compelling and heart-wrenching Batman story, making it DC’s most enjoyable animated film from start to finish.